 Maple Buttermilk Custard Ingredients

-- Spelt Pie Crust: This is my preferred pie crust to use with this pie.
+- Spelt Pie Crust (This is my preferred pie crust to use with this pie.
 A great alternative would be to use a sweet Pâte Sucrée.
-Or, you can just go ahead and use your favorite pie crust for custard pies.
+Or, you can just go ahead and use your favorite pie crust for custard pies)

-- Maple Syrup: The darker the color, the more flavor the maple syrup has.
-Try to buy grade B if it's available.
+- maple syrup (The darker the color, the more flavor the maple syrup has.
+Try to buy grade B if it's available)

-- Buttermilk: Don't forget to shake this well before use.
+- buttermilk: Don't forget to shake this well before use.
 Either the full-fat or the low-fat version works here.

-- Eggs
+- eggs

-- Heavy Cream: This is used to give the pie an extra richness that keeps the filling feeling smooth and creamy.
+- heavy cream: This is used to give the pie an extra richness that keeps the filling feeling smooth and creamy.

-- Cornstarch: This pie needs a boost to help thicken it up because of the liquid nature of the maple syrup, so cornstarch (or alternatively, flour) is used to get the correct texture.
+- cornstarch: This pie needs a boost to help thicken it up because of the liquid nature of the maple syrup, so cornstarch (or alternatively, flour) is used to get the correct texture.

 Decorative Pie Crust Tips

-The spelt pie crust recipe yields a large enough batch for you to cut off about ⅕th of the dough and roll it out for the crust cut-outs.
+The spelt pie crust recipe yields a large enough batch for you to cut off about โ th of the dough and roll it out for the crust cut-outs.
 How many decorative pie crust cut-outs you yield will completely depend on what cutter you are using, and how thin you roll your dough.

 How to Tell if a Custard Pie is Done